There’s been a tremendous amount of positive buzz about essential oils over the last few years.

 Essential Oils That Repel Fleas

-- Lavender Essential Oil: Diluted lavender oil can be applied on a dog’s skin to repel fleas.
+- Lavender Essential Oil: Diluted lavender oil can be applied to a dog’s skin to repel fleas.

 - Lemongrass Essential Oil, Basil Essential Oil, Thyme Essential Oil: Basil, thyme and lemongrass oils can all be diluted and sprayed on a dog’s skin to function as a repellent, but should not be directly applied topically.
-Peppermint oil can also be used, but only for large breeds.
+Peppermint oil can also be used sparingly, but only for large breeds; use it cautiously, because many dogs are extremely sensitive to the scent.

 - Rosemary Essential Oil: Diluted rosemary oil can be added to a dog’s bath to provide long-acting flea-repellent benefits.